The shoulder is one of the most injured joints in the body

 Correct posture is very important for your shoulders.
 Abnormal postures and improper motion of the shoulder and shoulder blade can lead to increased wear and tear on the shoulder.
 This can cause such conditions as impingement, tendonitis, bursitis, and rotator cuff tears.

-Contact us to schedule an appointment or learn more about our shoulder rehabilitation treatment options and more.
+Contact us today to learn more about our shoulder rehabilitation treatment options or schedule an appointment!